Terms and Conditions

 “Personal Data” means personal data under any of the Data Protection Laws;

-“Platform” means the platform managed by the Provider and used by the Provider to provide the Hosted Services, including the application and database software for the Hosted Services, the system and server software used to provide the Hosted Services, and the computer hardware on which that application, database, system and server software is installed;
+“Platform” means the platform managed by Us and used by Us to provide MyHallWizard, including the application and database software for MyHallWizard, the system and server software used to provide MyHallWizard, and the computer hardware on which that application, database, system and server software is installed;

-“Sales Tax” means Value Added Tax, Goods and Services Tax, or any equivalent tax in the country or locality of the Customer;
+“Sales Tax” means Value Added Tax, Goods and Services Tax, or any equivalent tax in Your country or locality;

-“Services” means any services that the Provider provides to the Customer, or has an obligation to provide to the Customer, under these Terms and Conditions;
+“Services” means any services that We provide to You, or have an obligation to provide to You, under these Terms and Conditions;

-“Support Services” means support in relation to the use of, and the identification and resolution of errors in, the Hosted Services, but shall not include the provision of training services;
+“Support Services” means support in relation to the use of, and the identification and resolution of errors in MyHallWizard, but shall not include the provision of training services;

 “Supported Web Browser” means the current release from time to time of Microsoft Edge, Mozilla Firefox, Google Chrome or Apple Safari;